dividedmind/statistics-done-wrong/significant-differences.rst

 requiring :math:`p < 0.01` in some cases.\ :cite:p:`Schenker:2001cr` It is easy
 to claim two measurements are not significantly different even when they are.

+Conversely, comparing measurements with standard errors or standard deviations will also be misleading, as standard error bars are shorter than confidence interval bars.
+Two observations might have standard errors which do not overlap, and yet the difference between the two is not statistically significant.

-A survey of psychologists, neuroscientists and medical researchers found that the majority made this simple error, with many scientists confusing standard errors, standard deviations, and confidence intervals.\ :cite:p:`Belia:2005dg` Another survey of climate science papers found that a majority of papers which compared two groups with error bars made the error.\ :cite:p:`Lanzante:2005hi`
+A survey of psychologists, neuroscientists and medical researchers found that the majority made this simple error, with many scientists confusing standard errors, standard deviations, and confidence intervals.\ :cite:p:`Belia:2005dg` Another survey of climate science papers found that a majority of papers which compared two groups with error bars made the error.\ :cite:p:`Lanzante:2005hi` Even introductory textbooks for experimental scientists, such as *An Introduction to Error Analysis*, teach students to judge by eye, hardly mentioning formal hypothesis tests at all.

 Overlapping confidence intervals do not mean two values are not significantly different.
 Similarly, separated standard error bars do not mean two values *are*